Nicklg92/Healthcare-utilization-and-Machine-Learning/README.md

 I considered 5 clusters from the Pooled specification and 3 from the Transformed Pooled.

 The considered data are from the German Socio-Economic Panel.
 The codes are havily commented to favour readability.
+The paper is in advanced state and on the point to be submitted to journals, hence I am not publishing it here.